 A better option is automation.

-Trovata uses automation to download information from various sources.
+Trovata uses automation to download real-time information from various sources.
 Machine learning then uses the patterns in your financials to create reports and cash forecasts.

 For Antonio Chavez, Treasury Information Analyst at The Biltmore Group, the process previously took hours.
 Now it just takes minutes.